jasongrimes/jekyll-chapterbook/README.md

 ### Configure GitHub edit links

-At the top right of every page, there's a link to edit that page on GitHub.
+In the top navigation for every page, there's a link to edit that page on GitHub.
 This allows you to make quick edits while reviewing.
 Upon saving the edit form at GitHub,